shrihari-prakash/liquid/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/shrihari-prakash/liquid)
 ![GitHub Repo stars](https://img.shields.io/github/stars/shrihari-prakash/liquid?style=social)

-When you start new projects, you typically find that you are writing the login, account creation and authentication logic over and over again.
-This repository provides a plug and play boiler plate code that acts as an authentication and user management server for your other microservices.
+"Liquid is an open-source authentication server that comes in a Docker package.
+Set up in minutes, Liquid simplifies authentication and user management and offers out of the box APIs for features like follow-unfollow, blocking, and banning.
+While you focus on your application logic, Liquid ensures secure and customizable authentication system thus supercharging your product development. 🚀" -ChatGPT (it's a pretty accurate description though)

 ![Liquid](images/liquid-banner.png)

-### 🚀 Features
+### ⭐ Features

-In addition to OAuth, the service provides additional (but usually very needed) features:

 * High degree customization capabilities.
 Customize and configure every part of the UI and service.
 * Out of the box support for user sign up and login.
 * Includes follow and unfollow mechanisms with support for private accounts.